thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 In the long term, there may be a role for something like deep-reinforcement learning to support the model-free, sub-cortical processing of thousand-brains systems.
 However the key open problem, and the one that we believe the TBT will be central to, is unlocking the model-based learning of the cortex.

-## Can't deep learning systems like generative pre-trained transformers (GPTs) and diffusion-models learn "world models"?
+## Can't Deep Learning Systems Like Generative Pre-Trained Transformers (GPTs) and Diffusion-Models Learn "World Models"?

 We believe that there is limited evidence that deep learning systems, including these generative architectures, can learn sufficiently powerful "world models" for true machine intelligence.
 For example, representations of objects in deep learning systems tend to be highly entangled and divorced of concepts such as cause-and-effect (see e.g. [Brooks, Peebles et al, 2024](https://openai.com/index/video-generation-models-as-world-simulators/)), in comparison to the object-centric representations that are core to how humans represent the world even from an extremely young age ([Spelke, 1990](https://www.harvardlds.org/wp-content/uploads/2017/01/Spelke1990-1.pdf)).
 Representations are also often limited in structure, manifesting in the tendency of deep learning systems to classify objects based on texture more than shape ([Gavrikov et al, 2024](https://arxiv.org/html/2403.09193v1)), an entrenched vulnerability to adversarial examples ([Szegedy et al, 2013](https://arxiv.org/abs/1312.6199)), the tendency to hallucinate information, and the idiosyncrasies of generated images (such as inconsistent number of fingers on hands), when compared to the simpler, but much more structured drawings of children.